espocrm/documentation/docs/administration/upgrading-manually.md

 The following actions are the same as those that the automatic upgrade script performs when you run *upgrade* command.

+## 0. Check system requirements of the new version.

+Whether your system suit for the new version.
+Sometimes we drop support of old PHP and MySQL versions.

 ## 1. Run rebuild.

 Make sure no error occured.
 If any error occured it means your Espo instance is faulty and need to be fixed before upgrade.